josesales/chat-room/README.md

   <h1 align="center">Easy Chat</h1>

   <p align="center">
-    Chat Application that allows you to chat with people in a room  </p>
+    Chat Application that allows you to chat with multiple people in a room  </p>
 </p>

 <h3>Stack</h2>